Cyberwarfare: the cybernetic war between states. Famous cases

 The first version of the Stuxnet software was created – according to Kaspersky – in June 2009 but did not produce the expected results.
 The final attack was carried out by Stuxnet version 2.0 in the first months of 2010.

 >> FlashStart is the Windows web filtering software that blocks access to malicious websites and reduces your chances of being the next victim of a cyber attack ?
-Start your free trial now
+Request a quotation or try it now

 Picture 1 – The Iranian president Mahmoud Ahmadinejad observes the centrifuges inside the plant for uranium enrichment in Natanz